LearningHouseService/learninghouse/README.md

 For the beginning a `test_size` of 20 % (0.2) like the example should be fine.

 The accuracy between 80 % and 90 % between is a good score to gain.
-Below your model is kind of underfitted and above overfitted, which make it not working well for new data points to be predicted.
+Below your model is kind of underfitted and above overfitted, which both make it not working well for new data points to be predicted.
+You can try to change the set of used `features` to gain a better accuracy.

 Training of the model will start, when there are at least 10 data points.